 - It is possible to overdose on Ambien when used in high amounts, which can potentially be fatal

-If you or a loved one has become addicted to Ambien or are suffering from a co-occurring substance use disorder, The Recovery Village Palm Beach is here to help.
+If you or a loved one has become addicted to Ambien or are suffering from a co-occurring substance use disorder, The Recovery Village Palm Beach at Baptist Health is here to help.
 We have comprehensive treatment plans that will help you overcome your use disorder.
-Please contact The Recovery Village Palm Beach today for more information.
+Please contact The Recovery Village Palm Beach at Baptist Health today for more information.

 Food and Drug Administration.
 “Ambien Prescribing Information.”
 April 23, 2008.
 Accessed August 8, 2019.